 - Modern electrophoretic paint is very environmentally friendly when compared to other painting technologies.

-Keeping all elements of production in house allows us conduct quality checks on the product at every stage of the process.
+Keeping all elements of production in house allows us to conduct quality checks on the product at every stage of the process.
 Whether that’s checking the physicochemical parameters of the baths, or simulating corrosive conditions to improve the products further, our eco-friendly process provides the highest penetration of coating in the UK market and dramatically increases the durability and longevity of our products.

 2020 and beyond

-Our engineers worked closely with Wielton to improve on the trailer chassis we had previously built bodies on.
+Our engineers worked closely with Wielton to improve on the trailer chassis we had previously built truck bodies on.
 We decided to use only British Steel to manufacture the chassis and, with Wielton’s state of the art chassis production facilities, have them robotically welded for unrivalled precision, speed and efficiency.